 What is Right to Information (RTI)?

-We are committed to providing access to non-personal information that we hold or control unless, on balance, it would be against the public interest to give access to the information.
+We are committed to publishing or providing access to information that we hold unless disclosure would breach our privacy or confidentiality obligations to others or be against the public interest.

 What information does RTI cover?

-RTI gives you the right to seek access to non-personal information of any age, including files, reports, emails, computer printouts, maps, plans, photographs, and audio and video recordings.
+The RTI Act gives you the right to request access to any type of “document “ that QUT holds.
+Documents can mean paper or electronic pages in a file, reports, emails, computer printouts, maps, plans, photographs, and audio and video recordings.

 Is any information not available?